cedro-gasque/cedro-gasque.github.io/_posts/2020-07-30-nearest-neighbors.md

 as no learning is actually done.
-A _k_-Nearest Neighbors model just remembers the input data, and then when the `predict` method is called, it just checks the distance between the input points and every point in the input data, then returns the majority class from the _k_ closest points (hence _k_-Nearest Neighbors) to the input points.
+A _k_-Nearest Neighbors model just remembers the input data, and then when the `predict` method is called, it checks the distance between the input points and every point in the input data, returning the majority class from the _k_ closest points (hence _k_-Nearest Neighbors).

 ## How it's made